Professional wrestling strikes: Mounted elbow drop

-The wrestler approaches to a cornered opponent, climbs the second or top rope beside the opponent with a leg on each side.
+The wrestler approaches to a cornered opponent and climbs the second or top rope beside the opponent with a leg on each side.
 The wrestler then jumps down off the ropes, delivering a bionic elbow to the opponent's head, neck (if the opponent's neck is bent-down or sideways) or the shoulder.

 Elbow smash

-The wrestler makes a punching motion, but tucks their hand towards the chest so the elbow and forearm make contact.
+The wrestler makes a punching motion, but tucks their hand toward the chest so the elbow and forearm make contact.
 These can be used in place of punches, for striking with a clenched fist is illegal in most wrestling matches.
-A high impact version is used by Wade Barrett as his finishing move, the Bull Hammer.
+A high impact version is used by Wade Barrett as his finishing move known as the Bull Hammer, also used by Karrion Kross known as the Kross Hammer.

 Rolling elbow

 In this move, invented by Mitsuharu Misawa, the wrestler facing away from the opponent, spins 180° from the stood direction striking with an elbow.
 Another variation sees the wrestler first facing the opponent, spinning a full 360° to face the opponent again while hitting them.